xuejmnet/easy-query-doc/src/en/prop/enum-prop.md

     }
 }

-//If you want the current enum conversion configured globally, you can use EnumValueAutoConverter
+//If you want the current enum conversion configured globally, you can use ValueAutoConverter
-//EnumValueAutoConverter's first generic parameter cannot be a specific enum type unless the entire system has only one enum type public class EnumConverter implements EnumValueAutoConverter<IEnum<?>,Number> {//Generic second parameter is recommended to use Number to prevent cast type conversion Long to Integer
+//ValueAutoConverter's first generic parameter cannot be a specific enum type unless the entire system has only one enum type public class EnumConverter implements ValueAutoConverter<IEnum<?>,Number> {//Generic second parameter is recommended to use Number to prevent cast type conversion Long to Integer
     @Override
     public Number serialize(IEnum<?> iEnum, ColumnMetadata columnMetadata) {
         if(iEnum == null){